 Binding kinetics

-The investigation of binding kinetics is a crucial for drug research.
-Find out, how binding kinetics work and which approaches can be used to study them on microplate readers.
+Measurements of binding kinetics are crucial for drug research.
+Find out how binding kinetics work and which approaches can be used to study them on microplate readers.

 Dr Martin Mangold Dr Martin Mangold